aHarry01/ECSE6680-Adv-VLSI-Design/FIR_filter/README.md

 </figure>

 ### Overflow
 The inputs and coefficients are both 16 bits (signed fixed point with 15-bit fractions).
 Multiplying an input and a coefficient gives at maximum a 32-bit fixed point number with 30 fraction bits to avoid overflow.
-Then, it adds 150 of these 32-bit numbers which results in a maximum of 32 + ceil(log2(150)) = 40 bits to avoid overflow in the output.
+Then, the filter adds 150 of these 32-bit numbers which results in a maximum of 32 + ceil(log2(150)) = 40 bits to avoid overflow in the output.
 In my implementations, the output is 40 bits to ensure that it hold the entire calculated result.
-However, the output can be made smaller by taking the upper X bits.
+However, if a smaller output is desired, it can be obtained by keep the upper X bits of the calculated 40-bit value.
 For example, to get a 16-bit output, it would need to do output16bits = output40bits[39:24].

 ## Results